Membership at THINC Lab

 Apply to be a member by filling out this form.

-Fellowships at THINC Lab are intended to support graduate students, postdoctoral fellows, and new scholars at Guelph making substantial use of digital methods to do humanities or interdisciplinary research.
+The Graduate Residency program at THINC Lab is intended to support graduate students, and postdoctoral fellows making substantial use of digital methods to do humanities or interdisciplinary research.
 We invite graduate students from all disciplines to join the community at THINC Lab, share our space in the McLaughlin Library, learn from our many workshops and talks, and give back to the community by sharing your own ideas and expertise.

 - Bookable desk space (with regular time allocations) and a locker in THINC Lab